Politics, Relationships & Mental Health in 2025: How to Protect Your Peace

 💡 Why Political Conflict Impacts Mental Health

 In 2025, more individuals are reporting “political fatigue” that disrupts daily life.
-According to a 2024 APA study, nearly 38% of Americans said politics is a major source of stress.
+According to the latest 2025 APA update, nearly 38% of Americans said politics is a major source of stress.
 Constant exposure to divisive conversations can:

 ✔ Raise anxiety levels and disrupt sleep